glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 exists in the list of solar farms in the output.
 If it does not exist, the protocol deposit is skipped (this is because the corresponding farm was evicted without refund).
-If it does exist, the 'protocolDepositValue', the 'assetsRequired' value, and the 'usdgProvided' value is updated according to the following algorithm:
+If it does exist, the 'protocolDepositValue', the 'assetsRequired' value, and the 'cgpLeftovers' value is updated according to the following algorithm:

 ```
 for i := protocolDeposit.weekProvided+16; i < protocolDeposit.weekProvided+208; i++ {
-    if i < 97 {
+    if i < 98 {
         continue
     }
     cgpLeftovers[i] -= ceil(float(protocolDeposit.usdgProvided) / 192.0)